-Intervention Rationale (a) Assess stage of fixation in grief process Accurate baseline data is required to plan accurate care. (b) Be accepting of patient and spend time with him.
-Show empathy, care and unconditional, positive regard.
-These interventions provide the basis for a therapeutic relationship.
-Until patient can recognize and accept personal feelings regarding the loss, grief work cannot progress.
-Physical activities are a safe and effective way of relieving anger.
+Intervention Rationale (a) Assess stage of fixation in grief Accurate baseline data is required to process plan accurate care. (b) Be accepting of patient and spend These interventions provide the basis time with him.
+Show empathy, care for a therapeutic relationship. and unconditional, positive regard. (c) Explore feelings of anger and Until patient can recognize and accept help patient direct them towards the personal feelings regarding the loss, intended object or person. grief work cannot progress. (d) Provide simple activities which Physical activities are a safe and can be easily and quickly effective way of relieving anger.